Jeff Ament

-Jeffrey Allen Ament (born March 10, 1963) is an American musician and songwriter who is best known as the bassist of the American rock band Pearl Jam, which he co-founded alongside Stone Gossard, Mike McCready, and Eddie Vedder.
+Jeffrey Allen Ament (born March 10, 1963) is an American musician best known as the bassist of rock band Pearl Jam, which he co-founded alongside Stone Gossard, Mike McCready, and Eddie Vedder.
+Ament wrote or co-wrote many of Pearl Jam's hits, including "Jeremy", "Oceans", "Dissident", "Nothingman" and "Nothing as It Seems".

-Prior to his work with Pearl Jam, Ament was part of the 1980s Seattle-based grunge rock bands Green River and Mother Love Bone.
+Prior to his work with Pearl Jam, Ament was part of the 1980s Seattle-based grunge rock bands Green River, Mother Love Bone, Temple of the Dog and Three Fish.
 He is known particularly for playing with the fretless bass, upright bass, and twelve-string bass guitars.
-Ament is also a member of the bands Temple of the Dog, Three Fish, RNDM, Tres Mts., and P.E.S.T.
+Ament is also a member of the band RNDM.

-In 2008, Ament released his first solo album, Tone.
+In 2008, Ament released his first solo album Tone.
 His second solo release, While My Heart Beats, followed in 2012, and his third in 2018: Heaven/Hell.
 Ament was inducted into the Rock and Roll Hall of Fame as a member of Pearl Jam on April 7, 2017.
-He was also recognized as one of the top hard rock/metal bassists of all time by Loudwire in 2016, being placed at #52 on the list.
+He was also recognized as one of the top hard rock and metal bassists of all time by Loudwire in 2016, placing at #52 on the list.

 Biography

 Early life

-The first of 12 children, Ament was born in Havre, Montana to George and Penny Ament and grew up in the town of Big Sandy, Montana, a town with a population of less than 700 people.
+The first of 12 children, Ament was born in Havre, Montana, to George and Penny Ament and grew up in the town of Big Sandy, Montana, a town with a population of less than 700 people.
 Ament's father George was mayor of Big Sandy for fifteen years, as well as a barber and a school bus driver.
 Ament described his family growing up as "pretty poor" and "hard-core Catholic."

 He began playing the bass guitar as a teenager, often playing along with Ramones, The Clash, and The Police records.
-Ament participated in basketball, football, and track at Big Sandy High School, from which he graduated in 1981.
-He then went on to college at the University of Montana in Missoula, Montana, where he studied art and played basketball.
+Ament participated in basketball, football, and track at Big Sandy High School, where he graduated in 1981.
+He then attended the University of Montana in Missoula, Montana, where he studied art and played basketball.
 Ament quit college in the middle of his second year after the university told him they were no longer going to continue its graphic design program.
-Ament then relocated to Seattle, Washington in 1983 with his band Deranged Diction.
+In 1983, Ament relocated to Seattle, Washington with his band Deranged Diction.
 While in Seattle, Ament got a job working at a coffee shop in Belltown.